VGE - Vertical Grading Editor

 Special Note: If the option 'Show Volumes' is toggled on in the

 Display Set Parameters form, then a Volume Summary window will display showing the total earthworks and volumes.
-This information will update on movement of the selected PI up or down incrementally.
+This information will update on movement of the selected PVI up or down incrementally.

 Note: Curve correction is always applied to this sectional volume calculation.
-Trimming for intersections or other network strings is not accounted for.sEnter required volume Type in the required volume (cut requires '-') Use Station Range Pick to define a station range to balance volumes Start Station PI Input start station from which PI's can be modified when the calculation is undertaken End Station PI Input end station to which PI's can be modified when the calculation is undertaken Start Station Volumes Calc Input the start station from which the volume calculation will start End Station Volumes Calc Input the end station to which the volume calculation will end OK Exit the form and raise/lower PI's to achieve the set volume Cancel Exit the form without editing the PI's Enquire Elevation
+Trimming for intersections or other network strings is not accounted for.sEnter required volume Type in the required volume (cut requires '-') Use Station Range Pick to define a station range to balance volumes Start Station PVI Input start station from which PVI's can be modified when the calculation is undertaken End Station PVI Input end station to which PVI's can be modified when the calculation is undertaken Start Station Volumes Calc Input the start station from which the volume calculation will start End Station Volumes Calc Input the end station to which the volume calculation will end OK Exit the form and raise/lower PVI's to achieve the set volume Cancel Exit the form without editing the PVI's ![]()

 This command is used to query the elevation at a particular station.
 Inputs are as follows: